finlaydegrauwe/veggie_ml/README.md

 🛠🛠🛠

-- Database of vegetables used: ['Fruit and Vegetables Image Recognition'(https://www.kaggle.com/kritikseth/fruit-and-vegetable-image-recognition)] on Kaggle.
+- Database of vegetables used: Fruit and Vegetables Image Recognition (https://www.kaggle.com/kritikseth/fruit-and-vegetable-image-recognition) on Kaggle.
 - Based on Pix2pix
 - Made with React.JS, Firebase and a little bit of p5.JS